roppa/learning-go/README.md

 ./hello
 ```

 The `package main` tells GoLang that this is an executable file and not a library.
 An executable file must also have a `func main()`.
+If it is named something other than `main` that would be a library.

 The `fmt` is a package that handles input/output, in this case printing to stdout.